Toma Ikuta

-Toma Ikuta (生田 斗真, Ikuta Tōma) is a Japanese actor.
-Ikuta is known for his roles in Hanazakari no Kimitachi e, Honey & Clover, Sensei!, Maō and Ouroboros.
-He also stars in feature films, notably Hanamizuki, Ningen Shikkaku and Brain Man.
+Toma Ikuta (生田 斗真, Ikuta Tōma) is a Japanese actor known for his roles in Hanazakari no Kimitachi e, Honey & Clover, Sensei!, Maō and Ouroboros.
+He also starred in feature films, notably Hanamizuki, Ningen Shikkaku and Brain Man.

 Career

+Acting career

 Ikuta entered Johnny & Associates in 1996, when he was 11.
 He made his debut as an actor in 1997, after realizing that he would not go on as a singer in a group, like his friends around him.

-The 2007, Fuji TV summer drama Hanazakari no Kimitachi e, controversial in its gender-bending nature, was perhaps Ikuta's biggest break in Japanese Entertainment.
+The 2007 Fuji TV summer drama Hanazakari no Kimitachi e, controversial in its gender-bending nature, was perhaps Ikuta's biggest break in Japanese Entertainment.
 Following his successful portrayal in Hana Kimi, Ikuta was on stage again as he starred in the Shakespearean play, The Two Gentlemen of Verona.
 While working on this play, Toma was also slated to star in one of Fuji TV's winter dramas for 2008, the live adaptation of Chika Umino's popular manga, Hachimitsu to Kuroba.
 He took on the role of Yūta Takemoto, a struggling Architecture student in an art school who had mediocre talent and who fell in love at first sight with his professor's niece, Hagumi Hanamoto (played by Riko Narumi).
 His role as the silent but constant observer that uncovers the events of the drama to the audience earned him another Best Supporting Actor award.
 Due to the popularity of Hana Kimi, Fuji TV decided to air a special two-hour episode, announcing it in early 2008.